Bathing machine: History

 According to some sources, the bathing machine was developed in 1750 in Margate, Kent.
-This version was probably intended to conceal the user until they were concealed by being in the water, as bathing costumes were not yet common and most people at the time bathed nude.
+That version was probably intended to conceal the user until they were mostly submerged in the water because, at the time, bathing costumes were not yet common and most people bathed nude.
 "Mr. Benjamin Beale, a Quaker, was the inventor of the Bath Machine.
 Their structure is simple, but quite convenient; and by means of the umbrella, the pleasures of bathing may be enjoyed in so private a manner, as to be consistent with the strictest delicacy."
 In the Scarborough Public Library, there is an engraving by John Setterington dated 1736 which shows people bathing and is popularly believed to be first evidence for bathing machines; however Devon claims this was a year earlier in 1735.

+Another source however places the earliest bathing machine at the other end of Britain.
+According to an advertisement in the Caledonian Mercury, a machine was available daily at Leith near Edinburgh from August 1750, with the wording of the advert suggesting that it had featured in earlier editions: "That the Bathing Machine will, from Monday next, be attended close from half flood to half ebb, every lawful day by Thomas Weir Carter in Leith; his station with the same is to be upon the Sands to the West of the Glasshouse, in order to carry in such Ladies and Gentlemen who want to bathe.".
+The machine could "hold four persons easily".